homanchou/xr/book/build-your-own-webvr-site.md

 # Build Your Own Immersive VR Enabled Website for Fun and Profit

+maybe we should not join the liveview socket and channel socket together... it breaks the dashboard liveview,

 - [Build Your Own Immersive VR Enabled Website for Fun and Profit](#build-your-own-immersive-vr-enabled-website-for-fun-and-profit)
   - [What this book is about](#what-this-book-is-about)
     - [Who is this book for?](#who-is-this-book-for)